cb-geo/lem-doc/input/input.md

 The type is an argument in the `mesh` element, which defines the lattice element type \(Beam or Spring\).

+## Alpha

+The parameter alpha is the ratio of stiffness between axial spring and shear spring

 ## Boundary node sets